Winner - Small Sculpture Prize NZ

 Sept 2025.
-Sculpture magazine, an international journal dedicated to the critique of contemporary sculpture, features a review of Gill Gatfield’s New York installation HABEAS CORPUS by art critic Dina Jezdic.
-Reflecting on the artist’s site-responsive work, the review considers the material, ephemeral and temporal dimensions of her digital-physical practice developing the tensions that stir empathy, memory, and resistance.
+Sculpture magazine – an international journal dedicated to the critique of contemporary sculpture – features a review of Gill Gatfield’s New York installation HABEAS CORPUS by art critic Dina Jezdic.
+Reflecting on the artist’s site-responsive work, the review explores how the material, ephemeral and temporal dimensions of her digital-physical practice develop tensions that stir empathy, memory, and resistance.

 View